Rutland Water is the Playground of the East Midlands with Water Sports, Nature Reserves, Outdoor Adventure Centre, Cycling & Walking

 Lyndon Nature Reserve & Visitor Centre which is the best place to find out about the Rutland Osprey Project.

-The British Birdwatching Fair takes place at Egleton in August each year: 17th-19th 2012.
+The British Birdwatching Fair takes place at Egleton on the 3rd weekend in August each year

 Rutland Water Peninsular, Hambleton

-Enjoy a stroll around the peninsular and take in the lovely views of each side of Rutland Water.
-This village survived being flooded due to its elevated position and is home to the renowned Hambleton Hall country house hotel and Michelin starred restaurant.
+Enjoy a 7 mile stride around the peninsular and take in the lovely views of each side of Rutland Water.
+This village, which used to be known as Upper Hambleton, survived being flooded due to its elevated position and is home to the renowned Hambleton Hall country house hotel and Michelin starred restaurant.
+Neighbouring Lower Hambleton is now under water.

 Sailing, Edith Weston